Mich21050/mich21050.github.io/_drafts/amazon-echo-rooting.md

 ---
 layout: post
-title: Amazon Echo Hacking
+title: Amazon Echo Rooting
-categories: [Projects, Hacking]
+categories:
-tags: [tutorial, amazon,echo, iot, documentation, 3d print, root, linux]
+- Projects
+- Hacking
+tags:
+- tutorial
+- amazon
+- echo
+- iot
+- documentation
+- 3d print
+- root
+- linux
-img_path: /img/echo-hacking
+img_path: "/img/echo-hacking"
 ---

 # Overview:
 I developed a habit of starting projects every winter break for the past few years.
 The following post documents this years project: **Rooting an Amazon Echo**
 Easier said then done.
 The aim of my projects was to gain a better understanding of the inner workings of one and maybe even to modify it (perhaps even installing mycroft on it).